 There are various parameters of the tonal range of HDR Pro, which should be hard to select.
-You can learn more detail about these parameters as the following information before using HDR Pro to have an HDR merge.
+If you cannot find a satisfactory preset for HDR photos in the Merge to HDR window, you have to learn more about the settings beforehand.

 The parameters for adjusting 32-bit HDR images are different from the 8-bit or 16-bit images.
 Here are some parameters you can set for a 16-bit image with HDR Pro.

 Preset: Batch adjustments for a series of similar images.
 You can save to load presets.

 Remove Ghosts: To remove the ghosts caused by moving stuff or outdoor images, you can minimize these moving stuff with the optimal result.

 Edge Glow: Use the Radius and Strength sliders in combination to increase the perceived sharpness of the image.

 Tone and Detail: Adjust the contrast between highlights and shadows is a significant feature of HDR Pro.
 The exposure slider controls the overall lightness or darkness of the image.

 Color: Vibrance adjusts the intensity of the subtle colors and minimizes the clipping of highly saturated colors.

 Tone Curve: Add an anchor point or enter a numeric value to adjust the image tonality.

 1. Since 8-bit and 16-bit images offer the same options, converting them into 32-bit images in HDR Pro is not recommended.

 2. Finalize changes made in Merge to HDR Pro’s 16-bit mode.
 Discard the unused parts of the 32-bit tonal range.

 3. If you need a 16-bit copy to share or print, You can save first as 32-bit, adjust, and then use Save As to create the 16-bit copy.

 4. When you have any difficulty using HDR Pro, you can use other HDR apps to merge HDR photographs.